TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP32/S2/README.md

 The 46 physical *GPIO* are labeled *GPIO0-GPIO21* and *GPIO26-GPIO46*.

-Each pin can be used as a general *input* or *outüut* pin, or connected to an internal peripheral signal.
+Each pin can be used as a general *input* or *outÃ¼ut* pin, or connected to an internal peripheral signal.
 Internal peripheral signals can be routed to *any* pin.

 ### Analog Input